vascozzz/RoadDetection/README.md

 RoadDetection.exe -method -filepath
 ```

 The available methods are image(1) and video(2).
-The base path is *../Assets/.* Files should be moved to the Assets folder in order to tested.
+The base path is *../Assets/.* Files should be moved to the Assets folder in order to be tested.
 For example, in order to use the file *sample.png* inside the Assets folder, the program would be invoked as:

 ```
 RoadDetection.exe 1 sample.png